evbernardes/Origami_Patterns/README.md

 - Dashes for every type os stroke
 - Width for every type of stroke
 ### Extra parameters
-- Semicreases and universal creases can also be implemented, if needed.
+- Semicreases, universal creases and cuts (for Kirigami) can also be implemented, if needed.

 ## Output:
 Creates the pattern.